nexuspointltd/laravel-rollbar-logifier/README.md

-# Laravel Logifier
+# Laravel Rollbar Logifier

-## Notify via slack by the Laravel Monolog instance, and automatically notify exceptions
+## Notify via Rollbar by the Laravel Monolog instance, and automatically notify exceptions